gbarthelemy/spring-cloud-kubernetes-example/README.md

 # Spring cloud kubernetes example

-This project is a tutorial about creating 2 kubernetes micro-service based on Spring.
+This project is a tutorial about creating 2 kubernetes microservices based on Spring.

-**Dummy Service** : Simple springboot project with a basic root endpoint.
+* **Dummy Service** : Simple springboot project with a basic root endpoint.
-**Gateway service** : Simple springboot project with some kubernetes dependencies, it includes following features :
+* **Gateway service** : Simple springboot project with some spring cloud kubernetes dependencies, including the following features :
   * inject spring properties from k8s configmap
   * inject spring properties from k8s secret
   * call dummy service from k8s client discovery

 ## 1. Prerequisites
-* Docker daemon
+* docker daemon
 * kind installed (Minikube could do the job also)
 * kubectl cli installed
 * maven cli installed